-Setting SMS gateway URL for notifications Default value Description Used for collection codes and mobile identities.
+Setting SMS gateway URL for notifications Default value Lload for collection codes and makile identities Description Used for collection codes and mobile identities.
 Further See section 3.4.1, Setting up logon codes for details of configuring this option for authentication codes that allow you to log on and collect a device. information See the Configuring SMS and email certificate renewal notifications section in the Mobile Identity Management document for details of using this option for mobile identities.

+Setting Temporary Credential Profile Name

+Default

+value

-Setting Temporary Credential Profile Name Default value Description Used for temporary cards issued by the Self-Service Kiosk.
-Further information See the Temporary credential profile section in the Self-Service Kiosk guide for details.
+Description Used for temporary cards issued by the Self-Service Kiosk.

+Further See the Temporary credential profile section in the Self-Service

+information Kiosk guide for details.